samwong21/Data-Res-Aview/README.md

 ## Streamlit App

-This is a Streamlit app that provides [TODO: brief description of your app's purpose or functionality].
+This is a Streamlit app that provides Youtube trend analysis for top channel, youtuber, and videos.

 ### Installation and Setup